User Reference Guide

 XSM becomes a non-destructive sort, also known as "stable sort" using following option:

-OPTION KEEP_ORDER=YES (in a parameter file)
+(in a parameter file)or

---keep-order (command-line option)
+(command-line option)

 Example: input file: